 When your lights and electric appliances don’t work, check with your neighbors to see if their electricity is off.
-If it is, call us at (845) 452-2700 or 1-800-527-2714 to report the outage.
+If it is, call us at (845) 452-2700 or, for calls from outside the 845 area code only, 1-800-527-2714 to report the outage.
 Have your account number ready and follow the recorded instructions.

 Restoration information can automatically be accessed through the phone numbers above.
 Follow the simple prompts to hear a recorded message as to the time when our crews estimate service will be restored.
 If you do not have a touch-tone phone, a customer service representative can provide the information.

 When calling us, please be patient if you cannot get through on your first try.
 We will answer your call as quickly as possible.
 Also, be aware that service restoration time estimates may not be available immediately following an outage, until our crews have assessed the damage and developed repair priorities.
 If restoration information is not available, you will be advised to call back later.

 - Leave one light on, so that you’ll know when service is restored, but turn off other appliances that you were using when the electricity went off.